 Dave Otto as "Uncle Otto"

 "Wagon Train" was NBC's highest-rated show one year after its premiere in 1957.
-By 1958 it was in the top 2 shows of all television.
-It was part series and part anthology focusing on a different set of characters but maintained a regular cast as well.
-The series continued on NBC through 1962 when it moved to ABC.
+By 1958, it was one of the top 2 shows on all television.
+It was part of a series and part of an anthology, focusing on a different set of characters while maintaining a regular cast as well.
+The series continued on NBC through 1962, when it moved to ABC.

 (YouTube)

-From 1956 to 1961, "The Tennessee Ernie Ford Show" aired on NBC and was one of the top-rated shows for the network is in the top 20 each season for the network.
-This installment is from 1960 and was broadcast in color on WCHU (not on WICD).
+From 1956 to 1961, "The Tennessee Ernie Ford Show" aired on NBC and was among the network's top 20 shows each season.
+This installment, from 1960, was broadcast in color on WCHU (not on WICD).

 (YouTube)